ajfisher/ajfisher.me/site/src/content/posts/2015-09-07-js-not-just-language-of-the-web.md

 Alongside my talk was a hardware workshop and I also wrote an article for HasGeek detailing some of this transition we're starting to see.

-> Over the last few years I have watched this community evolve from a group of people sharing some code on GitHub and some pics on twitter to a truly global movement where thousands of developers and designers have built real-world physical things controlled with JavaScript.
-Web developers in particular love to make things but we tend to focus on the digital.
+Over the last few years I have watched this community evolve from a group of people sharing some code on GitHub and some pics on twitter to a truly global movement where thousands of developers and designers have built real-world physical things controlled with JavaScript. <b>Web developers in particular love to make things but we tend to focus on the digital</b>.
 Even our language speaks to this, where we talk about code as a "craft" as much as engineering and we "build" a site.
 It's this aptitude and interest in building that is one of the key elements in why NodeBots and JS hardware is taking off.
 I